ChrisDay-Australia/ExaInsurance-WeatherWatch/README.md

 The remainder of the values can stay as defaults and press _OK_

+* Create an XDBC Server for  the Module Database loading with the mlcp command

+xdbc server name:   Modules-xdbc
+root:               /
+port:               8003
+modules:            Modules
+database:           Modules

+The remainder of the values can stay as defaults and press _OK_

 ## Now we will try to get some data loaded into the database